 - Loras told Renly in Season 1, "I've never fought in a war before, but I'd fight for you."
 He keeps his promise to his dead lover by wearing Renly's armour during the battle.

-- In the first episode of Season 2, a drunken knight is almost killed before Sansa proposes that he be made a court Fool.
-In the scene directly after Stannis declares "Come with me and take this city!" we see the former knight juggling to entertain the Queen.
+- In the first episode of Season 2, a drunken knight—the aforementioned Ser Dontos Hollard—is almost killed before Sansa proposes that he be made a court Fool.
+In the scene directly after Stannis declares, "Come with me and take this city!" we see him juggling to entertain the Queen.

-- In season 1 while talking to Theon, Tyrion nonchalantly jokes about the sweet sight of sailors being burned alive.
-During this episode he actually sees it happen.
+- In Season 1 while talking to Theon, Tyrion nonchalantly jokes about the sweet sight of sailors being burned alive.
+During this episode he actually sees it happen, and is obviously horrified by it.

 - Chastity Dagger: Shae carries one, insisting she won't be raped if the castle is taken.